W-Net-AI/LISP-CV/Readme.md

 ```
 If you want to know if a function has been wrapped and is available, do a search
 for the C++ function name in the examples.lisp folder.
 All functions are documented
 and all have the C++ function declarations above the Lisp one.
-Some function names
-aren't well defined but you can do a search for the C++ class name i.e To find the
-Lisp equivalent of the Matrix Expressions "*" , "/", "+" or "-" operators just do a
-search for MatExpr in the examples.lisp file.
-Learning how to search this file will
+Learning how to search
-help answer a lot of questions about this Library and put incredible amounts of code
+this file will help answer a lot of questions about this Library and put incredible
-snippets right at your fingertips.
-Every function provided in this library has an
+amounts of code snippets right at your fingertips.
+Every function provided in this
-example program associated with it and all of the names of the examples are formatted
+library has an example program associated with it and all of the names of the examples
-as <function-name>-example.
+are formatted as <function-name>-example.

 You can also learn how to use the library by comparing the OpenCV C++ tutorials